Club of the future

 How could the club of the future look, feel or sound like?
 It’s a question that grabbed me after Ricardo Villalobos fantasized about it in an interview some time ago.
 The more I think about it the more I recognize it probably doesn’t matter that much how the space is shaped or what the sound system is like.
-The world’s clubs usually try to differentiate through means of architecture, location, access/ “crowd selection” or bar inventory.
+The world’s clubs usually try to differentiate through means of architecture, location, access (who gets in and who doesn’t) or bar inventory.
 Astonishingly, the one thing that’s the same pretty often is the music itself.
 Of course there are styles, but they tend to be the same styles in more and more places around the world, with the same DJs playing the clubs of the world, and all those DJs having access to the very same pool of tracks.

 A different experience might need to decouple the place from those unifying forces first.
 Imagine this: a bunch of producers and DJs jointly develop the tracks which then will be heard at one specific site only.
 We don’t need to envision a dump for the tracks that are too bad to be released regularly.
 Let’s rather think of shocking, strange, alien designs, so nobody misses that something different is going on.
 A whole night of 7/8 beats as a collectively experienced encounter of the unfamiliar, unique and site-specific, ready to be appropriated into a local practice.
 Location turns into something beyond just a stage for the known or exchangeable.
 “That exists only in Athens, Berlin, Kunming …” That would pretty much add onto the excitement of club travel.